tinkernerd/tinkerverse/docs/tech/docker/projects/bind9.md

 ---

 !!! note
-    This is a run throught from [ChristianLempa](https://www.youtube.com/@christianlempa/), I just felt he had a better way to explain it.
+    This is a run through from [ChristianLempa](https://www.youtube.com/@christianlempa/), I just felt he had a better way to explain it.

 # You want a real DNS Server at home? (bind9 + docker)